State Needs to Ensure Key Interviews are Conducted and Critical Information is Obtained

 NEWARK, NJ — While the vast majority of child abuse and neglect investigations in New Jersey have been thorough, comprehensive, and of good quality, the state is still struggling in several areas critical to ensuring children are protected from unsafe or inappropriate situations, according to a new case record review conducted as a part of the sweeping court-ordered reform effort spurred by Children’s Rights.

-Today’s report (PDF) — issued by the court-appointed monitor charged with tracking the Department of Children and Families’ (DCF) reform efforts — lays out several areas DCF must improve to make sure child abuse and neglect investigations for children living at home are handled properly, such as ensuring investigators interview all the individuals and professionals critical to an investigation.
+Today’s (PDF) — issued by the court-appointed monitor charged with tracking the Department of Children and Families’ (DCF) reform efforts — lays out several areas DCF must improve to make sure child abuse and neglect investigations for children living at home are handled properly, such as ensuring investigators interview all the individuals and professionals critical to an investigation.
 For example, the case review found that investigators failed to interview child care providers in 65 percent of the instances when such an interview was needed.

 “Over the last several years, New Jersey has placed a high priority on improving the safety of children who come in contact with the state child welfare system,” said Susan Lambiase, associate director for Children’s Rights.
 “However, this report reveals some serious concerns.
 For example, at times casework supervisors are approving investigations that are incomplete or not done properly.